Waymo’s claims of trade secret theft could result in criminal case

 Judge William Alsup, who is presiding over the civil lawsuit, referred the case to the U.S. Attorney tonight — a move that could result in a criminal investigation into Levandowski’s behavior.

 This kind of referral does not guarantee that the U.S. Attorney’s Office will open an investigation or bring any charges against Levandowski.
 It just opens up the possibility.
+An Uber spokesperson declined to comment on the referral.

+Alsup’s referral is yet another surprise in an already dramatic case.
+Waymo has accused Levandowski of setting up Otto as a smokescreen, claiming he had no intention of running his own company and always planned to bring Waymo’s secrets to Uber.
+To back up its explosive claim, Waymo cites legal documents that link Levandowski to Uber just days after he departed Waymo in January of 2016 (Uber didn’t officially acquire Otto until August of that year).

+Uber, meanwhile, has maintained that LiDAR experts it hired from Carnegie Mellon independently developed its technology before Levandowski arrived at the company.
+Uber’s attorneys haven’t said whether Levandowski stole the Waymo files, but say no Waymo files ever made it onto an Uber computer.

 “This case is referred to the United States Attorney for investigation of possible theft of trade secrets based on the evidentiary record supplied thus far concerning plaintiff Waymo LLC’s claims for trade secret misappropriation.
 Said evidentiary record is described in detail in the Court’s order, also issued today, on Waymo’s motion for provisional relief.
 The Court takes no position on whether a prosecution is or is not warranted, a decision entirely up to the United States Attorney,” Judge Alsup wrote in the referral.